WinVector/Examples/LogisticOmit/margin_recovery.md

 action](https://en.wikipedia.org/wiki/Stationary-action_principle) plays
 in classic mechanics.
-While *nature* isn’t forced to put equal probabilities on different states, deterministic models *must* put equal probabilities on indistinguishable states.
+While *nature* isn’t forced to put equal probabilities on different states, deterministic models *must* put equal probabilities on model indistinguishable states.
 Maximum entropy pushes solutions to such symmetries, unless there are variables to support differences.
 And, [maximum entropy modeling is very related to logistic regresion